htakemur/EnsembleTractography/README.md

 ====================
 This repository contains the source code to perform the ensemble tractography and replicate key results from the following paper paper:

-Ensemble tractography. by Takemura, H., Wandell, B. A. & Pestilli, F. In revision.
+Ensemble tractography. by Takemura, H., Caiafa, C., Wandell, B. A. & Pestilli, F. In revision.

 This repository is still under prepration.